-MCM 4.0 Post-Construction Storm Water Management in New Development and Redevelopment a) an ordinance that requires a stormwater management plan for new development and redevelopment
+MCM 4.0 Post-Construction Storm Water Management in New Development and Redevelopment a) an ordinance that requires a stormwater management plan for new development and redevelopment b) site plan review for stormwater management plans

 The City has implemented a variety of BMPs to address post construction stormwater runoff.
 Potential benefits of effectively controlling post-construction stormwater runoff include: water quality improvements, minimization of stream erosion and effective control of potential flooding impacts.